mlpack/blog/content/blog/YannisFinal.md

 First, I discussed with Ryan and we came up with some reasonable assumptions that LSH must fulfill: Increasing the number of tables must increase recall, increasing the number of projections per table must decrease recall.
 A very "expensive" run should examine nearly 100% of the points and have nearly 100% recall.
 A very "cheap" run should examine almost no points, and have recall near 0.
 These tests were added in several commits that are mostly summarized by [Pull Request 605][605].

 The second part of the solution needed us to have write access to the (otherwise random) projection tables used by the `LSHSearch` class.
 I modified the code slightly to be able to do that in [Pull Request 663][663].
-That PR also changes the way projection tables are used, going from `std::vector<arma::mat>` to `arma::cube`.
+That PR also changes the way projection tables are used, going from an `std::vector` of `arma::mat`s to `arma::cube`.
 Then, in [Pull Request 676][676], I added deterministic tests for LSH, basically exploiting the fact that, if the identity matrix is used as a projection table, the resulting hash buckets are predictable.
 An intuition of this idea is given in a [comment I made in a different PR][691com].

 These three Pull Requests increased LSH testing coverage significantly.